 Commuters may add funds to a SUpercard account, which can be used in dining halls and eateries on campus for dinner and other meals.
 More information on the SUpercard account can be found at the Housing, Meal Plan, and ID Card Office.
 Commuter students may also wish to bring their own snacks or purchase food at one of the many restaurants and cafes on Marshall Street near main campus.

 Occasionally, commuter students wish to study or hang out on campus outside of class time.
 In addition to campus libraries, popular common/study spaces are the Panasci Lounge in the Schine Student Center and the Life Sciences Building atrium.
 Commuter students are also welcome to attend events hosted on campus outside of the residence hall, such as Friday Night Flicks and Twilight Tours.
 If visiting the residence hall as a guest of a residential Summer College student, commuter students are encouraged to attend residence hall events in the main lounge areas.

 Safety and security of our residence halls is of the utmost importance, therefore commuter students are only permitted inside the Summer College residence hall when they are signed in as a guest of a Summer College residential student.
 Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers on the main floor common area lounges of the residence hall until 9pm.

 Admitted into Summer College?
 Don’t forget to view the new student to-do list.
 Check for the additional requirements for commuter students!

-Your Syracuse University Summer College experience is quickly approaching and we cannot wait to welcome you to campus.
-Be sure to view your orientation and move in schedules to get ready for life as a pre-college student!
-Being a commuter, you will have a separate orientation.
-View your orientation schedules!
+Your Syracuse University Summer College experience will be here before you know it and we cannot wait to welcome you to campus.
+Be sure to view your orientation and move-in schedules to get ready for life as a pre-college student!
+As a commuter, you will have a separate orientation.